-To support changing log file names, there are replacement characters available within the file name.
-These are:

-Character Meaning

-%y Year with two digits (e.g. 2002 becomes "02")

-%Y Year with 4 digits

-%m Month with two digits (e.g. March becomes "03")

-%M Minute with two digits

-%d Day of month with two digits (e.g. March, 1 st becomes "01")

-%h Hour as two digits

-%S Seconds as two digits.
+File Configuration fields: nEnableDateReplac ements Description: characters as in the like this: C:\temp\ev\temp\evt_20130101 the file name.
+These g log file names, there are replacement characters available within e are: Character Meaning %у Year with two digits (e.g. 2002 becomes "02") %Y Year with 4 digits %m Month with two digits (e.g. March becomes "03") %M Minute with two digits %d Day of month with two digits (e.g. March, 1st becomes "01") %h Hour as two digits %S Seconds as two digits.
 It is hardly believed that this ever be used in reality. %w Weekday as one digit.
 0 means Sunday, 1 Monday and so on. %W Weekday as three-character string.
 Possible values are "Sun", "Mon", "Tue", "Wed", "Thu", "Fri", "Sat".
-This replacement character is most useful for DHCP log files. %generatedfilename It contains the fully generated filename (Can be useful for % filtering). %msgsep% Only available if enable in the advanced option of the File Monitor.
+This replacement character is most useful for DHCP log files. % generatedfilename % It contains the fully generated filename (Can be useful for filtering). %msgsep% Only available if enable in the advanced option of the File Monitor.
 This value contains the current used messageseperator.
-This is usefull if you want to reconstruct messages where the seperator is part of the message. %msgseplast% Only available if enable in the advanced option of the File Monitor.
+This is usefull if you want to reconstruct messages where the seperator is part of the message. %msgseplast% Character Replacen Only available if enable in the advanced option of the File Monitor.
 This value contains the last used messageseperator.
 This is usefull if you want to reconstruct messages where the seperator is part of the message.
+C. arabibli Ropidoon